trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide - Identity.AspNetCore.md

 #### <a name="appcreds">Storing Trimble app credentials</a>

-Link sensitive settings like Trimble ClientID and ClientSecret to your application configuration by using the [Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) instead of storing them in your configuration file directly, as described in the social login overview page.
+Link sensitive settings like Trimble ClientID and ClientSecret to your application configuration by using the [Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) instead of storing them in your configuration file directly.

-Execute the following commands in your project working directory to store the Google secrets:
+Execute the following commands in your project working directory to store the Trimble secrets:

 	dotnet user-secrets set Authentication:Trimble:ClientID <client_id>
 	dotnet user-secrets set Authentication:Trimble:ClientSecret <client-secret>